Washington Divorce Steps

 Divorce Papers > Divorce Steps > Washington Divorce Steps

-Washington is a no fault divorce state.
+Every state will design its own laws regarding the functioning of the divorce.
+Washington is one of the states where a no fault divorce is allowed.
 This implies that the Petitioner has to state that their marriage has been irretrievably broken and there is no need of any other explanation regarding the reason of divorce.
+The overall idea about divorce in Washington is given below:

 Washington Divorce Steps regarding filing of forms